Do I Always Need to Call the Police After a Car Crash in California?

 Why Should I Call the Police after a Car Accident in California?

 Filing a police report puts the accident on file and memorializes that this event happened.
 Police officers respond to countless accidents and have experience with what to look out for during an accident investigation.
 A police report can protect your legal rights to compensation and strengthen your claim against an at-fault driver.
+Additionally, having a police report can be crucial when dealing with insurance adjusters, as it provides documented evidence that can support your claim.

 Police reports often contain vital information about the accident, including: